supaflyENJOY/DynamicsDocs/docs/AdminSetup/InsurancePlan.md

 ## Insurance Plan Fee Schedules

 To create fee schedules specific to an insurance plan (which will override any [business unit fee schedules](../AdminSetup/FeeSchedules.md) for that service code), go to Related > Insurance Plan Fee Schedules on the Insurance Plan, and create a new Insurance Plan Fee Schedule.

+## Insurance Plan Biling Requirements

+To control how Claims for an insurance plan are created, go to Related > Insurance Plan Billing Requirements on the Insurance Plan, and create a new Insurance Plan Billing Requirement.

+Select from existing billing rules:
+- Include the time portion on the claim lines
+- Modifier 95 for services provided via telehealth
+- Modifier GT for all telehealth services
+- POS 02 for all telehealth services
+- POS 10 for all telehealth home and 02 for all other
+- Referring provider required
+- Rendering provider taxonomy code required
+- Modifier 93 audio-only telehealth
+- Modifier FQ audio-only telehealth
+- Modifier HO BCBA services with GT via telehealth, U7 for out-of-clinic and U6 for in-clinic
+- Modifier U5 for BT services with GT via telehealth, U7 for out-of-clinic and U6 for in-clinic
+- Single claim item per session required
+- Split claim lines with different POS/Modifier combinations: claim lines that have different POS/modifier combinations will not be grouped together, even for the same service/same day.